MatheusSantos2003/MatheusSantos2003/README.md

 # Hi there, I'm Matheus Santos 👋

 I'm a developer with over 3 years of experience in the industry.
 I hold a degree in Systems Analysis and Development from the Guaratinguetá College of Technology.
-My primary focus is on JavaScript, TypeScript, Angular, NodeJS, and Flutter.
+My primary focus is on JavaScript, TypeScript, Angular, NodeJS, AND .NET
+I also have exeperience with Python and Django and Cloud Services

+Looking to learn more about Cloud, AWS and Blockchain.

 ## 📫 Get in Touch